mkankaan/ohjelmistotuotanto-miniprojekti-r4/retro.md

 **Measures for improvement:**
 - Meet up to work on the project together at least once.
 - Utilize branches more.
-Merge branches in the browser (instead of the CLI) so that the changes will go through the CI pipeline first.
+Merge branches with a pull request (instead of the CLI) so that the changes will go through the CI pipeline first.
 - Assigned one more person to check that the grading criteria for each sprint are met.

 Overall the team felt accomplished with the last sprint and there wasn't much that we were sad about.
 We felt that after two sprints we had gotten better at estimating the time and workload of a given task.
 We now also have a better idea of how to decide who works on which user stories so that we can work efficiently and avoid overlaps.
 After the retrospective we decided on a time for the group dev session.